matiasraisanen/insecrawl/README.md

 -o, --oneCamera     Provide a single insecam camera ID to download a still frame from.

 --scrapeAllCameras  Downloads a still from every camera listed on insecam.
+This can
-                    This can take hours to complete.
+                    take hours to complete.
+Best used together with --sortByCountry

---sortByCountry     Images will be saved in ./images/{COUNTRY_NAME} instead.
-Intended use in
+--sortByCountry     Images will be saved in ./images/{COUNTRY_NAME}
-                    conjuction with the option --scrapeAllCameras.

 -t, --timeStamp     Append timestamp to image filename.
 Useful if you don't
                     want to overwrite previously saved images.
 Timestamp